Skip to content

 TIP

 If your keyboard layout isn’t USA, use loadkeys to switch it.
-For example, German keyboards use de-latin1.
+For example, German keyboards use de.
+Laptops use latin1 because the layout is slightly different.
+For example, de-latin1.

 2. List Your Drives